 Interface

-This chapter describes the different methods and its arguments that govern the communication between a client and the server.
+This chapter describes the different methods and their arguments that govern the communication between a client and the server.

 Methods

-The transport protocols used to implement these methods MUST implement the Read and Update methods, and MAY implement the Subscribe, Unsubscribe, and Subscription methods.
+Transport protocols used to implement these methods MUST support the Read and Update methods, and MAY support the Subscribe, Unsubscribe, and Subscription methods.

 Read